Expert IR35 Guidance – Your guide to IR35 beyond April 2021

-IR35 affects everyone, and is a term that every Limited Company contractor needs to be familiar with.
-With big changes on the horizon, what does this legislation mean for Limited Company contractors and how can they prepare now?
+IR35 affects everyone and is a term that every Limited Company contractor and their contracting accountant need to be familiar with.
+With big changes now in effect, what does this legislation mean for Limited Company contractors?

-In this guide, we look at what IR35 actually is, what it means to be found ‘inside’ and ‘outside’, the tax implications your status has on your take-home pay and what changes are coming in April 2020.
+In this guide, we look at what IR35 actually is, what it means to be found ‘inside’ and ‘outside’and the tax implications your status has on your take-home pay.

 WHAT IS IR35?